SI Joint Treatment Using Pilates

 Also, because of its location at the base of the spine, it absorbs all the shock and compression from years of bad posture, weak muscles, disc degeneration as we age, and just being alive.

-SI Joint Treatment then should consist of manipulation and mobilization techniques through SI Joint stretches and exercises that you or a therapist can perform.
+SI Joint Treatment should consist of manipulation and mobilization techniques through SI Joint Stretches and exercises that you or a therapist can perform.

-Once you determine the cause of your SI Joint pain you can begin SI Joint treatment.
+Once you determine the cause of your SI Joint pain you can begin your treatment.

 The pain may be caused by a variety of things such as: twisting or bending in a way that triggers the sacroiliac joint pain, infection of the SI Joint, osteoarthritis, trauma, stress fractures, or inflammation of the SI Joint.

-So how can Pilates work as an SI Joint Treatment?
+How can Pilates help with your SI Joint Treatment?

 First, understand that Pilates works to correct all those muscle imbalances that we have caused our bodies through years of abuse.